 Image from Unsplash

 Whole-house water filters need maintenance to prevent bacteria build-up and keep your appliances’ life as long as possible.
 One of the main things to focus on is changing your filter cartridges.
 For beginners, knowing how to change a whole house water filter is one of the most vital things to maintaining quality water.
-The best whole-house filters can last longer, but that doesn’t mean maximizing the time before maintenance.
+You may also be asking yourself “How long does a water filter last”?
+Even the best whole-house filters to remove fluoride and Chlorine can last longer, but that doesn’t mean maximizing the time before maintenance.

 It will depend on what whole-house filter brand you buy, which can be confusing.
 But I’ve prepared a guide to help you keep the water filter maintenance and purifying process to the best quality.

 Replacing a whole house water filter: DIY vs. Professional